LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 Users with this role can also:

 * Activate and train models
-* View, download and purge analytics data
+* View and download analytics data

 ### API Developer

 This is a technical but limited role.
 Users with this role can only create and manage:

 * Integrations
-* Credentials

 ### API Credentials Manager